Towards Bug-Free Distributed Go Programs

 We first define the terms in the motivation. \begin{description} \item[Distributed software.]
-A program that executes on distributed systems.
-According to \textcite[Chapter 4]{vanSteen2017distsys}: \begin{enumerate} \item Is a concurrently executing collection of autonomous computing elements.
+A program that executes on distributed systems, and a distributed system has these characteristics \citep{vanSteen2017distsys}: \begin{enumerate} \item Is a concurrently executing collection of autonomous computing element.
 Each computing element is called a node.
 Since nodes are autonomous, we cannot always assume that there is a global clock that synchronizes the actions of all nodes.
-The nodes: \begin{enumerate} \item are geographically dispersed, so that sending and receiving takes a long time, and may be arbitrarily delayed. \item can join and leave the system, and the connection network between nodes continuously changes topology and performance. \end{enumerate} \item Appears as a single coherent system: distribution should be transparent to the user.
+The nodes: \begin{enumerate} \item Are geographically dispersed, so that sending and receiving takes a long time, and may be arbitrarily delayed. \item Can join and leave the system, and the connection network between nodes continuously changes its topology and performance. \end{enumerate} \item Appears as a single coherent system: distribution should be transparent to the user.
 Failure of some nodes should also be transparent to the user. \end{enumerate} \item[Programming bugs.]
 Bugs revealed through some way that the implementation does not satisfy the specification.
 For example, type errors are revealed by the type checker that the program does not satisfy the typing rules. \item[Logical bugs.]
 Bugs in the specification.
 For example, an error in the typing rules. \end{description}

-The goal of this work is to describe a verification framework that can verify that an implementation satisfies a specification.
-Users of our framework should follow the following software development methodology: A specification designer writes a specification that the programmer's Go implementation is supposed to satisfy.
-A programmer writes a distributed Go implementation.
-If our framework then verifies that the implementation does not satisfy the specification, then both the programmer and the specification designer should rewrite their implementation and specification.
-On the other hand, if our framework then verifies that the implementation satisfies the specification, then users of our framework can be confident that the implementation always has properties that the specification guarantees, no matter what kind of interleaving execution the implementation can have.